jFompe/robotica/README.md

 ## Building and running

-Make is used to facilitates the process of building and running the services.
+Make is used to facilitate the process of building and running the services.

 ### Available services:
 - coppelia